Why I Coach: Volunteer Spotlights from Coast to Coast

 Our coaches are at the heart of what makes Girls on the Run a program unlike any other.
 At every practice, their encouragement inspires girls to live fearlessly.
 During each lesson, their willingness to listen reminds girls their words are worthy.
 Such mentorship is transformative, especially for young people at an age when they are often questioning their self-worth.
 Our coaches reassure girls of their power, no matter their environment, circumstance or situation.

-National Volunteer Week is an annual seven-day span that we greet each year with open (and excited) arms.
-We are ecstatic to place a warm and joyful spotlight on some of the coaches who have donated their heart, time and talent to GOTR girls everywhere.
-In honor of National Volunteer Week, see what a few of our coaches had to say about their experience with Girls on the Run!
+This National Coaches Day, we are ecstatic to place a warm and joyful spotlight on some of the coaches who have donated their heart, time and talent to GOTR girls everywhere.
+In honor of this special day, read what a few of our coaches had to say about their experience with Girls on the Run!